Logarithmic differentials on discretely ringed adic spaces: Unramified and tame extensions

 where the prelog structures on the right hand side are given by $r \mapsto (ba^{1/\ell})^r$ and $r \mapsto (b^{\ell}a)^r$, the right hand vertical monoid homomorphism is $r \mapsto \ell r$, the upper horizontal one $r \mapsto (1,r)$, and the lower one $r \mapsto (b^{\ell}a)^r$.
 The identity on~$K^+$ is (obviously) flat and the right hand vertical map of monoids is integral.
 Hence, the diagram is also a homotopy pushout (see \cref{condition_homotopy_pushout}).
 We conclude that

 By \cite{Ols05}, Theorem~8.16

 The logification of $(\N \to K^+) \to (\N \to R_b)$ is a log \'etale, integral homomorphism of fine, integral log rings.
-Its cotangent complex is thus isomorphic to Olsen's cotangent complex (\cite{Ols05}, Corollary~8.29), which in turn is concentrated in degree zero by log smoothness (\cite{Ols05}, (1.1 (iii))).
-Moreover, it vanishes in degree zero by \cite{Ogus18}, Chapter~IV, Propostion~3.1.3. \end{proof}
+Its cotangent complex is thus isomorphic to Olsson's cotangent complex (\cite{Ols05}, Corollary~8.29), which in turn is concentrated in degree zero by log smoothness (\cite{Ols05}, (1.1 (iii))).
+Moreover, it vanishes in degree zero by \cite{Ogus18}, Chapter~IV, Proposition~3.1.3. \end{proof}

+We would like to extend our results to tame extensions of local Huber pairs.
+Recall from \cite{HueAd}, Definition~6.1, that a Huber pair $(A,A^+)$ is local if~$A$ is a local ring with maximal ideal~$\m_A$ and~$A^+$ is the preimage in~$A$ of a valuation ring of~$A/\m_A$.
+Moreover, remember that a local map